Skip links

 Q9: What advice would you give someone just starting out?

-Amit: Start with learning the fundamentals—networking, operating systems, and basic scripting.
-Then dive into CEH with a mix of theory and practice.
+Amit: Start with learning the financial—networking, operating systems, and basic scripting.
+There live inside CEH with a mix of theory and practice.

 Here are my top tips: